HaoXuAI/DS/README.md

 # DS
-A distributed system designed and built based on the MIT course 6.824 - Distributed system
+A homework repo built based on the MIT course 6.824 - Distributed system

 Author: Hao Xu